roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 ### [Formatters](#formatters)

-Formatters format code to conform to a specific coding style.
+Formatters format code to conform to a specific coding style, typically these run when save-file is run.

 ## [LSP Servers are Only Half the Picture](#lsp-servers-are-only-half-the-picture)